Should I install the new macOS/iOS beta?

 During the beta, Apple may fix one thing but break something else, often causing issues outside of our control.
 We may go out of our way to fix an issue only to see our work was for nothing when the next beta is released.

-As such, it doesn’t make a lot of sense for app developers like Panic to immediately jump in and update their apps for Monterey when the OS isn’t going to be publicly released for several months and is likely to break and change along the way.
-We also use many developer tools that aren’t yet compatible with Monterey, which makes development more difficult early in the beta period.
+As such, it doesn’t make a lot of sense for app developers like Panic to immediately jump in and update their apps for a new OS when the OS isn’t going to be publicly released for several months and is likely to break and change along the way.
+We also use many developer tools that may not yet be compatible with new OSes, which makes development more difficult early in the beta period.

 This is the nature of software development, and we’re used to it.
 But your data is important, and you need to get work done.